When buying or selling a family home, a rental or a holiday home, it's essential to understand your property tax obligations first.

-Understanding the whole buying and selling process
+Understand the buying and selling process

-Finding a tax accountant to help
+Find a tax accountant

 Some people who provide tax services are not licensed accountants so be careful who you hire.
-You can be sure to find a licensed accountant on Chartered Accountants Australia and New Zealand website.
+You can be sure to find a licensed accountant on the Chartered Accountants Australia and New Zealand website.

 If you would like us to include more property tax information, get in touch and let us know what you think needs to be covered.